microsoft/ApplicationInsights-Java/agent/agent-profiler/docs/README.md

 # Overview

 The Application Insights Java profiler uses the JFR profiler provided by the JVM to record profiling data.
-So that users may download the JFR recordings at a later time and analyse them to identify the cause of performance issues.
+So that users may download the JFR recordings at a later time and analyze them to identify the cause of performance issues.
 This data is gathered on demand when trigger conditions are met.
 Currently, the available triggers are thresholds over CPU usage and Memory consumption.
 When a threshold is breached, a profile of the configured type and duration is gathered and uploaded.
 This